bergie/VIE/README.md

     $ npm test

+#### Automatic unit tests

+You can also run the Grunt setup in *watch mode*, where any change in VIE sources or tests will trigger a rebuild and test run:

+    $ grunt watch

 #### Continuous integration

 VIE uses [Travis](http://travis-ci.org/) for continuous integration.
 Simply add your fork there and every time you push you'll get the tests run.